Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Cyber Warfare: Definition and Key Characteristics

 Despite the growing prominence of cyber warfare as a critical domain of conflict, there remains a conspicuous lack of a unified theory to underpin operations in this field.
 Operational aspects are often overlooked, as much of the existing research focuses on tactical and technical levels, such as improving specific technologies for attacks or defenses.
 For example, significant attention is paid to techniques such as honeypot configurations, intrusion detection methods, and the application of large language models (LLM) to enhance detection capabilities \cite{yang2025largelanguagemodelsnetwork,zhu2025llmnash,zhu2025llmstack,zhu2025gamellm}.
-However, less emphasis is placed on operational-level considerations--how to effectively utilize these techniques and technologies to achieve successful outcomes in cyber operations.
+However, less emphasis is placed on operational-level considerations, namely, how to effectively utilize these techniques and technologies to achieve successful outcomes in cyber operations.

-One major challenge is the predominant focus of the literature on specific incidents or narrow technical aspects.
+One major challenge is the literature's predominant focus on specific incidents or narrow technical aspects.
 Developing an operational theory requires a holistic perspective and a systematic understanding of the principles, objectives, and dynamics underlying cyber conflict.
 In addition, cyber warfare differs fundamentally from traditional forms of conflict.
 It operates in an intangible, global, and decentralized domain involving a wide array of actors, from nation-states to non-state groups.
 For example, attribution is difficult in the cyber domain.
 Attackers can mask their identities or use proxies, making retaliation and accountability highly complex.
-It leads to limited and often incomplete information, which exacerbates decision-making challenges during cyber operations.
+It leads to limited, often incomplete information, exacerbating decision-making challenges during cyber operations.

-Another challenge of operation in cyber warfare arises from the need to integrate with traditional domains like land and air warfare.
-It is especially critical in multi-domain warfare, where cyber and other domains need to work together to improve each other's operations to achieve the central high goal.
+Another challenge of operating in cyber warfare arises from the need to integrate with traditional domains such as land and air warfare.
+It is especially critical in multi-domain warfare, where cyber and other domains must work together to enhance each other's operations to achieve the central high-level goal.
 In particular, cyber operations often blur the line between war and peace, typically occurring below the threshold of conventional armed conflict.
 These unique dynamics demand a theoretical framework capable of addressing critical questions such as deterrence, escalation, and the establishment of international norms specific to cyberspace.

 The fast-paced evolution of technology adds another layer of complexity.
 An operational framework must be flexible and adaptive, accommodating emerging technologies such as artificial intelligence \cite{johnson2019artificial,hartmann2020next} and quantum computing \cite{krelina2021quantum,radanliev2025cyber}.
 These technologies not only enhance existing capabilities but also introduce new risks or exacerbate current vulnerabilities in the cyber domain.
 For example, anticipating how AI-driven systems might change attack strategies or how quantum computing could undermine cryptographic methods is essential for effective operations.